graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 After the `DocumentExecuter` has returned a `ExecutionResult` containing the data and/or errors, typically you will pass this object to an implementation of `IDocumentWriter` to convert the object tree into json.
-The `IDocumentWriter` implementations provided by `GraphQL.SystemTextJson` and `GraphQL.NewtonsoftJson` allow for configuration of error serialization by providing an `IErrorInfoProvider` implementation.
+The `IDocumentWriter` implementations provided by the `GraphQL.SystemTextJson` and `GraphQL.NewtonsoftJson` packages allow you to configure error serialization by providing an `IErrorInfoProvider` implementation.
+If you are using a dependency injection framework, you can register the `IErrorInfoProvider` instance and it will be consumed by the `IDocumentWriter` implementation automatically.
 Please review the [serialization](../guides/serialization) documentation for more details.

 ## <a name="ValidationErrors"></a>Validation error reference list